 Production

 Your point of contact with Cambridge University Press will be the content manager of the journal.
-For more information about how production works at Cambridge University Press, please see our information on publishing an accepted paper, which explains how an article goes from accepted manuscript to fully published.
-There may be small differences between journals with this process.
-You can also check our Journal Production FAQs.
+For more information about how production works at Cambridge University Press, please see our information about our publication journey, which explains how an article goes from accepted manuscript to fully published.
+Note that there may be small variances in this process between journals.
+More information is available at our Journal Production FAQs.